-To the extent provided in these by-laws, the Board of Trustees, or any committee of the Board may conduct any regular or special meeting by the use of any electronic means of communication, provided 1) all participating trustees or committee members may simultaneously hear each other's communication during the meeting, or 2) all communication during the meeting is immediately transmitted to each participating member, and each participating member is able to immediately communicate messages to all other participating members.
+To the extent provided in these bylaws, the Board of Trustees, or any committee of the Board, may conduct any regular or special meeting by the use of any electronic means of communication, provided (1) all participating trustees or committee members may simultaneously hear each other's communication during the meeting, or (2) all communication during the meeting is immediately transmitted to each participating member, and each participating member is able to immediately communicate messages to all other participating members.

-ARTICLE 5 TRUSTEES EMERITI
+ARTICLE V TRUSTEES EMERITI

-A trustee who has served for a minimum of three (3) four-year terms, upon recommendation of the Committee on Trustees, may be elected by a majority of the Board of Trustees for emeritus status.
-This position recognizes exemplary service to St. Norbert College as a trustee.
-Exemplary service is defined as full, active participation at board meetings, involvement outside of regular board duties, consistent financial support, service in a leadership position as a committee or board chair, and anticipated ongoing interest in the success of the College after completing board service.
-Trustee Emeriti are invited to attend an annual emeriti meeting, as well as trustee social events and commencement.
-They may also be asked to serve in an advisory capacity on task forces or subcommittees as needed.
-Emeriti receive the same communication from College leadership as trustees, unless the information is deemed confidential.
-Former St. Norbert College presidents who leave the College in good standing automatically receive Trustee Emeritus status.
-Board chairs who fulfill their leadership term and serve on the board for at least twelve (12) years, will automatically receive emeritus status.
-Trustees who do not have emeritus status receive occasional College updates and are encouraged to continue their relationship with St. Norbert College.
+Upon recommendation of the Governance Committee, a trustee who has served with exceptional distinction may be elected by a majority of the Board of Trustees for emeritus status.
+Emeritus status shall recognize exemplary service to St. Norbert College as a trustee.
+Exemplary service shall include full active participation at board meetings, involvement outside of regular board duties, consistent financial support, service in a leadership position as a committee or board chair, and anticipated ongoing interest in the success of the College after completing board service.
 A Trustee Emeritus shall not be counted as a member of the Board of Trustees for any purpose.
-There are no term limits for Trustee Emeriti.

-ARTICLE 6 OFFICERS OF THE CORPORATION
+ARTICLE VI OFFICERS OF THE CORPORATION

 SECTION 1.
-The officers of the College shall be the Chair, Vice-Chair, Secretary, and Treasurer of the Board of Trustees, the President and one or more vice-presidents.
-The Chair shall serve for a term of four (4) years or until her or his successor is elected and qualified.
-The Vice-Chair shall serve for a term of one (1) year or until her or his successor is elected and qualified.
-The President, Secretary and Treasurer shall serve such terms as may be determined by the Board of Trustees at the time of their appointment or election.
+The officers of the College shall be the Chair, Vice-Chair, Secretary and Treasurer of the Board of Trustees, and the President.
+The Chair shall serve for a term of four (4) years or until his or her successor is elected and qualified.
+The Vice-Chair, Secretary and Treasurer shall serve for a term of one (1) year or until his or her successor is elected and qualified.
+The President shall serve such term as may be determined by the Board of Trustees at the time of his or her election.
 Unless a vacancy occurs at another time, elections of the Chair, Vice-Chair, Secretary and Treasurer shall be held at the annual meeting of the Board.
+In the event of a vacancy in the offices of both Chair and Vice-Chair, the Chair of the Governance Committee shall serve as interim Chair, until a Chair of the Board of Trustees is elected by the Board.
 A vacancy in any office may be filled at any time.
 One or more vice-presidents shall be appointed by the President with the approval of the Board of Trustees.

 SECTION 2.
+Chair, Vice-Chair and other Officers.
 The Chair and Vice-Chair shall be members of the Board of Trustees.
 The President shall be ex-officio, a member of the Board without power to vote and shall not be counted as a member of the Board or any committee for the purposes of determining a quorum.
 The other officers of the College shall not be members of the Board of Trustees.
-If necessary, the terms of the Trustee officers (Chair and Vice-Chair) will be extended upon assuming their positions, so that the end of their Board term coincides with the end of their term as officer.
-Thus, their tenure on the Board of Trustees will end when their position as chair or Vice-Chair has been completed.
-Board chairs who have fulfilled their leadership terms and served on the board for at least twelve (12) years may remain as a voting member of the Executive Committee and the Full Board for an additional two years.
-During this time, they will also serve as Chair of the Committee on Trustees.
-After their extended term ends, they automatically receive Trustee Emeritus status.
-The Board chair term is four years and the Vice Chair is elected each year.
+If necessary, the terms of the Chair and Vice-Chair will be extended upon assuming their positions, so that the end of their Board term coincides with the end of their term as Chair or Vice-Chair.
+Thus their tenure on the Board of Trustees will end when their position as Chair, or Vice-Chair, has been completed.

 SECTION 3.
+Additional Officers.
 The Board may approve the appointment of other officers (such as an assistant treasurer or an assistant secretary) upon recommendation of the President as it deems necessary.
 Such officers shall hold office at the discretion of the Board of Trustees and shall be subject to removal by affirmative vote of a majority of the entire membership of the Board of Trustees.